-1 INTRODUCTION
+1. INTRODUCTION

 A major concern involving any steep embankment is its stability.
-This is the case whether it is the side wall of an open pit mine, a steep slope next to a highway, or a structure like a dam or dike used to contain tailings or generate hydroelectric power.
-In general, for each case there is a slow movement of the formation before a failure actually occurs.
-With the advanced monitoring of a phenomenon's creep, particularly its acceleration, critical displacements can be detected before the object reaches its failure point.

-The detection of possible failure areas allows remedial measures to be undertaken to mitigate the failure or at least allow the opportunity to evacuate equipment and personnel.
-The result is a much safer and more economical working environment, which in turn creates additional savings in liability premiums.
-However, an unreliable monitoring system can cause many false alarms, which in turn causes complacency and unwarranted and costly stoppages in production.
+In general there is a slow movement of the formation before a failure actually occurs.
+With advanced monitoring of a phenomenon's creep, particularly its acceleration, critical displacements can be detected before the object reaches its failure point.
+The detection of possible failure areas allows measures to be undertaken to mitigate the failure or allow the opportunity to evacuate equipment and personnel.
+The result is a safer and more economical working environment, which in turn creates additional savings in liability premiums.
+However, an unreliable monitoring system can cause many false alarms, in turn causing complacency and unwarranted costly stoppages in production.

-The Canadian Centre for Geodetic Engineering (CCGE) has created a software package that minimizes the effect of these types of systematic errors, hence, reducing the number of false alarms.
-The recent advances in automated geodetic instrumentation, such as robotic total stations (RTSs), have made it feasible to create a fully automatic monitoring system [Duffy et al., 2001].
-Therefore, the primary measurement devices for the system are RTSs combined with meteorological sensors, all interfaced to a computer using wireless communication links.
-The wireless links allow for remote installations, which when combined with the automated scheduler, creates a fully automated system.
-Neither the data collection nor processing activities require human intervention, with changes to the scheduler, data collection, and processing parameters performed from the administrator's office.
-The stand-alone RTS system (GPS) sensors.
+The Canadian Centre for Geodetic Engineering (CCGE) has created a software package that takes advantage of advances in automated geodetic instrumentation, such as robotic total stations (RTS), that make it feasible to create a fully automatic monitoring system.
+RTSs have become the primary measurement device, combined with meteorological sensors, interfaced to a computer to create a fully automated stand alone monitoring system.